npm/rfcs/accepted/0000-validate-signatures.md

 ## Rationale and Alternatives

-We propose a pragmatic improvement to the existing signatures and verification flow.
-We're not proposing any support for [signed packuments](https://github.com/npm/rfcs/pull/76) or user generated signatures (e.g. bring your own GPG keys) as part of this work.
+This proposal lays out an incremental improvement to the existing registry signatures and verification to improve the user experience.

 ### Alternatives